tedapham/UCB_Tweepy/exercise_2/README.txt

 initialize.py must be run to create tcount database and tweetwordcount table in Postgres before sparse can be run.

 Once the application is run successfully, a continuous log will be displayed.
-Stop the process with ctrl+ c.
+Stop the process with ctrl+c when the desired duration is reached.

 At this point, twitter data have been tabulated in Postgres table twitterwordcount.